ConstantRobotics-Ltd/PlotOpenCv/README.md

 # Overview

 **plotOpenCv** is a C++ library developed to facilitate the visualization of 2-dimensional line charts.
 This library is built upon the OpenCV, providing users with a convenient and efficient tool for visualizing data through line charts.
-With plotOpenCv, users can effortlessly create multiple line charts within a single window and tune various chart parameters, such as line width, color, and more.
+With **plotOpenCv**, users can effortlessly create multiple line charts within a single window and tune various chart parameters, such as line width, color, and more.
 It uses C++17 standard.
 The library is licensed under the Apache 2.0 license.